Endometrial scratch.

 What is endometrial scratch?

-In order to have a successful pregnancy, an embryo needs to ‘implant’ in the womb.
+In order to have a successful pregnancy, an embryo needs to ‘implant’ in the womb; if it doesn’t, the patient will need to start their cycle again.

 Risks of endometrial scratching

-There is a small risk that if you have an infection within your cervix before ‘scratching’, this may cause the infection to spread into the uterus.
+This is an intrusive and potentially painful procedure and patients can experience cramping.
+There is a small risk of bleeding.
+It is not common for patients to have an infection after the scratch but there is a small risk that if you have an infection within your cervix before ‘scratching’, this may cause the infection to spread into the uterus.
 Your clinic can treat this if necessary.

 Your next step.